 It’s vital that the franchisor has a clear longer-term national marketing strategy in place and continues to provide guidance, not just in the form of brand guidelines but also with practical tools like branded templates and other assets that will help keep the marketing looking consistent.

 But as a new franchisee grows their business, and likely also their confidence, they’ll start having strong opinions about what will work in their area and will want to try out their own local marketing initiatives, and so they should!
 After all, they know their local area and customers best and will be able to bring fresh ideas to the table.
 It’s important to give franchisees this creative freedom, as long as there’s a system in place for reviewing and approving local marketing initiatives and promotions before they go live.
 Here's a guide on developing best practices for your franchise marketing.

 There are so many ways to market a franchise through everything from printed flyers and newspaper ads to online advertising and social media campaigns.
 And there are lots of different tools to help streamline the work and sometimes even automate it.

 One way we (obviously) would suggest is through franchise digital signage.
-Our tool, ScreenCloud, makes it simple and cost effective to create nicely designed promotions, menu boards, notices and more.
+Our tool, ScreenCloud, makes it simple and cost-effective to create nicely designed promotions, menu boards, notices and more.

 Our digital signage is particularly useful for franchises because of our built-in central management system.
 This means that someone like Rik Nicholson, Director of Creative Services at YMCA Silicon Valley, who’s in charge of digital signage at 10 different gyms, can manage his screens remotely, making sure the content is consistently on brand, always fresh and hyper-relevant to each branch.

 With ScreenCloud, the franchisor can either create branded content that’s ready to use or, for the more creative franchisees, provide branded templates that can be adapted for local marketing initiatives.
 And thanks to the centralized system, the franchisee can submit marketing assets and quickly get central approval before anything goes live.
 Here's the full guide to setting up digital signage for your franchise.

 Want to deliver consistent marketing materials to your franchisees and create a better experience for your customers?
 Try ScreenCloud digital signage.